 Child protection policies

 Organisations working for and with children should be guided by child protection policies and have reporting mechanisms in place.
-The four standards set out in this document provide good guidance on what policies should cover and achieve.
+The four standards as set out by Keeping Children Safe network provide good guidance on what policies should cover and achieve.

 Coordinator for the rights of the child